allenai/varnish-mui/docs/data/material/varnish/colors/colors.md

 To ensure your site looks polished and consistent with AI2's broader brand, try to stick using the colors expressed here.

-You can refer to these colors in two ones.
-Either explicitly via a reference like `theme.color.N9`, or via a semantic name attached to the `palette` API: `theme.palette.primary.main`.
+You can refer to these colors in two ways.
+Either explicitly via a reference like `theme.color.N9`, or via a semantic name attached to the `palette` API, i.e. `theme.palette.primary.main`.
 The latter is preferred, as it means your UI will be updated if AI2's broader brand guidelines and change what the `primary` cluster is.

 ## Examples